whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/02 - This is Who We Really Are.md

 ## Meeting the Ashaninka

+For most of my life, I never thought there could be a human culture without racism, sexism, political corruption, pollution, injustice, or poverty.
+Every country I'd ever visited had these troubles, so they seemed universal and normal, like a disease that can't be treated, and so I just learned to live with them.
+But then I got to visit a nation where people live without these troubles -- without racism and sexism, without corruption or poverty.

+A place where sharing is a normal way of life.
+A place where neighbors deeply trust each other and visitors are treated like family – not the dysfunctional families that many deal with here, but the loving family we all long for, with mutual understanding and respect.

+I was blessed to live briefly in such a place.
+And no, it’s not some cult or small commune, but a nation of thousands of people living in dozens of villages.
+My short time there in 2015 was utterly magical and changed my life.
+As the man who brought me there said, "you will spend the rest of your life figuring out lessons to learn from these people."

 In 2015, I got to spend time with a nation without sexism or racism.
 There was no corruption, greed, pollution or child abuse.
 The people, called the Ashaninka, shared with each other as a normal way of life, took care of the Earth, and deeply trusted their neighbors.
 I quickly learned to trust everyone I met, and I felt grateful for how much they shared with me.
 This wasn't a cult or tiny village, but a nation of many villages.
 It was utterly magical and changed my life.

 These people are called the Ashaninka, and on a map it looks like they live in eastern Peru in the Amazon rainforest.
 However, maps sometimes lie, and the Ashaninka don't live in Peru.
 The Peruvian government and laws are nowhere to be found!